new92/IGFI/README.md

 > If you like this repository feel free to star and/or fork it.
 It helps me to continue uploading these types of repositories.
 If you didn't like it and/or found a bug or you have a suggestion please feel free to contact me at anytime at <a href='mailto:new92github@gmail.com'>this email address</a>.
 Or create a <a href="https://github.com/new92/IGFollowersIncreaser/discussions">discussion</a>.
 Or open an <a href="https://github.com/new92/IGFollowersIncreaser/issues">issue</a>.
 Any type of feedback is welcome and appreciated.
-(Please do not use any vulgar vocabulary)
+(Please vulgar vocabulary)

 ## Urls 🔗